Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 Optimal northern lights viewing is from 12 a.m. to 3 a.m.
 Plan to be up most of the night if you want the best shot to see them.
 This can be a challenge, especially for a “morning bird” like me!

 Where we went wrong on our trip is that we figured that since we were up all night we’d be sleeping much of the day.
 Instead, we pretty much took two long naps.
-One on the early morning from 3 or 4 a.m. to 7 a.m. or 8 a.m., and then in the evening for a couple of hours.
+One in the early morning, from 3 or 4 a.m. to 7 a.m. or 8 a.m., and then in the evening for a couple of hours.
 So much for the room-darkening curtains!

 You May Also Like Top 21 Things to do in Fairbanks: The Ultimate Winter Guide